LHKong7/LeetCode-Havermeyer/doc/_FrontendInterview/Browser.md

 ​	Descriptions: Assume that there are two views: a list view and a detail view.
 As the user taps a list item inside the list view, the details view slides in, and the list view slides out.

 ​	To achieve this effect: you need a container for both views that has `overflow: hidden` set on it.
-The two views can both be inside the container side-by-side without showing any horizontal scrollbars, and
+The two views can both be inside the container side-by-side without showing any horizontal scrollbar;